xtangle/zoundcloud/README.md

 This extension will add download buttons to:

 * Individual track pages.
-* User pages (will download all of a user's tracks).
+* User pages (downloads all of a user's tracks).
-* Playlist pages (will download the playlist).
+* Playlist pages (downloads the entire playlist).
 * Tracks that are contained in scrollable lists.

-When a download is initiated, it attempts to download a track in its uploaded format (i.e. highest quality) and will only resort to the streamable 128 kbps mp3 version if no better quality is available.
+When a download is initiated, by default it will download the mp3 version of the song with metadata (including cover art) added.
+It can be configured from the options menu to not add metadata or prefer to download songs in its uploaded format if available.

-Metadata information and cover art is automatically added to files in .mp3 format (in ID3v2.3).
+Metadata information and cover art is automatically added to files in .mp3 format (as ID3v2 tags).
+The added metadata includes: cover art, title, album artist, genres, duration, release year, bpm, artist url, audio source url, and description.

-All tracks will be downloaded to the default Downloads folder:
+All tracks will be downloaded to the user's default Downloads folder:

 * Tracks are downloaded with the name `track_title`.
 * Playlists are downloaded to a folder with the name `user_name - playlist_name`.
 * User tracks are downloaded to a folder with the name `user_name`.

 If a file with the same name exists, it will not be overwritten.
+This can be changed from the options menu.

 Special characters in the title will be replaced by an underscore (unless it's a tilda, in which case it is replaced by a dash (-) symbol).

-Most song titles with the text 'Free Download' at the end (or variations thereof such as ' - [Free Download])' should be automatically removed in the downloaded file's name.
+The extension will attempt to remove strings in track titles matching variations of 'Free Download' or 'Download Link' as the suffix.
+The regex used for matching is configurable.

 ## Installation